itzlise/Mangowc-Config/README.md

 ##### Super + J/K, move focus between apps
 ##### Super + T, return to tiling mode (no matter which one you are on currently)

-*im not responsible for any damage dony by faulty installations, updates or anything else. everything you do is on your own risk*
+*im not responsible for any damage done by faulty installations, updates or anything else. everything you do is on your own risk*